 Question: What is meant by "no tax liability" in the exceptions to the estimated tax penalty?

-You had no tax liability for the prior year if your total tax was zero or you did not have to file an income tax return.
+You had no tax liability for the prior year if your total tax was zero or you didn't have to file an income tax return.

 Your total tax was zero if the amount identified in one of the following three situations was zero: